mpurcel1/clinicalBERT/README.md

 ### Pretraining Hyperparameters

-We used a batch size of xx, a maximum sequence length of xx, and a learning rate of xx for pre-training our models.
+We used a batch size of 32, a maximum sequence length of 256, and a learning rate of 5e-5 for pre-training our models.
-The model was trained for xx steps.

 ## How to use the model